CRUDE OIL & GOLD TALKING POINTS:

 CRUDE OIL TECHNICAL ANALYSIS

-Crude oil prices are hovering just below range resistance in the 42.40-43.88 area.
-A downswing from here sees initial support in the 34.64-36.15 zone, with a break below that likely exposing the 27.40-30.73 region next.
-Alternatively, a daily close above resistance may open the door for a test of the $50/bbl figure.
+Crude oil prices are marking time at range resistance in the 42.40-43.88 area.
+A pair of Shooting Star candlesticks (recorded on November 11 and 18) may speak to indecision, which might in turn set the stage for a pullback.
+Support is in the 34.64-36.15 area, with a break below that targeting the 27.40-30.73 region.
+Alternatively, a daily close above resistance may then expose the $50/bbl figure.

 Crude oil price chart created using TradingView